Teri Pichot, LCSW, MAC, LAC

 Solution Focused Trainer

 Hi.
 I’m Teri.
 Thanks for checking out our site.
 Let me introduce myself.
 I was originally trained as a drug and alcohol counselor back in the late ‘80s.
 I chose this profession because I had a passion for helping people, and I’ve always wanted to push myself to be the best at whatever I do.
 Learning to work with those who struggle with addiction seemed like the perfect fit to hone my skills due to the inherent challenges and complex problems that come with addiction.
 However, I soon became disillusioned with this field.
 I, like my colleagues, was trained to be the expert and to help clients solve problems.
 I was taught tools to break through denial, confront cognitive dissonance, help create functional family patterns, etc. What seemed simple in the classroom was exhausting in real life.
 Clients often did not share the professional view of the problem, and prescribed solutions most often were not an effective fit for the clients.
-Burnout and negative thinking toward clients was common in professional crowds, and all of this lead me to question if I could do this . . . if I even wanted to do this.
+Burnout and negative thinking toward clients were common in professional crowds, and all of this lead me to question if I could do this . . . if I even wanted to do this.
 I loved working with my clients, but quite frankly, working in settings in which professionals were highly skeptical of clients’ prognoses was challenging.
-I tried working with other populations such as domestic violence victims, adolescents, and families, as well as different settings such as residential and in-home treatment.
+I tried working with other populations such as domestic violence victims, those involved with child welfare, adolescents, and families, as well as different settings such as residential and in-home treatment.
 Everywhere I went I found professionals who were frustrated and burned out.
 I did not want to become one of them.

 In 1992 I attended a workshop on how to work with couples who were experiencing domestic violence.
 It was a controversial topic, yet this idea of listening to what clients are truly saying and becoming curious about what they think might work was deeply attractive to me.
 This workshop turned out to be all about Solution-Focused Brief Therapy.
 There . . . for the first time, I heard the trainer speak with such profound respect for and hope in clients.
 I knew instantly that this was a turning point in my career.
 I went up to this instructor and asked to become part of his group of therapists, who volunteered their time working with couples.
 After much convincing, I was allowed to join.
 It was in this group, I met Insoo Kim Berg and Steve de Shazer (the founders of this model) and ultimately learned the art of using Solution-Focused Brief Therapy.
 Watching them work was inspirational.
 Clients who were angry, resentful, mandated into treatment, etc., transformed within minutes into motivated clients who readily identified strategies for lasting change.
 I knew then, that it was possible to maintain one’s passion for helping others and to leave a work day energized and hopeful.
 I was blessed to work with Insoo, Steve, and many other mentors for the next decade, and it is because of them that I not only remain in the mental health field, but that I’m still passionate about my work.